zawmh96/AWS-Hands-on-Projects/project01/README.md

-# How to Protect Your Server with Multi-Factor Authentication on AWS
+# How to Protect Your Bastion Host with Multi-Factor Authentication on AWS

 ## Overview